 Revving your big data engines

 One technology that has been fundamental to data scientists and companies utilizing their services is premium cloud computing.
-After all, turn-key cloud hosting solutions are based on optimizing speed, reliability, and efficiency through virtualized distribution of resources.
+After all, turn-key VPS hosting solutions are based on optimizing speed, reliability, and efficiency through virtualized distribution of resources.

 Computer scientist Geoffrey Fox of Indiana University has even noted that the cloud is often faster than a supercomputer.